MicrosoftDocs/msteams-docs/msteams-platform/concepts/task-modules/task-modules-overview.md

 3. The task module's title specified in the `title` property of the [TaskInfo object](#the-taskinfo-object).
 4. The task module's close/cancel button.
 If the user presses this, your app will receive an `err` event as described [here](~/concepts/task-modules/task-modules-tabs#example-submitting-the-result-of-a-task-module). (**Note:** It is currently not possible to detect this event when a task module is invoked from a bot.)
 5. The blue rectangle is the where your web page appears if you are loading your own web page using the `url` property of the [TaskInfo object](#the-taskinfo-object).
 More detail is in the [task module sizing](#task-module-sizing) section below.
-6. If you are displaying an Adaptive card via the `card` property of the [TaskInfo object](#the-taskinfo-object) the padding is added for you.
+6. If you are displaying an Adaptive card via the `card` property of the [TaskInfo object](#the-taskinfo-object) the padding is added for you, otherwise you'll need to [handle this yourself](#task-module-css-for-htmljavascript-task-modules).
 7. Adaptive card buttons will render here.
 If you're using your own page you must create your own buttons.

 ## Overview of invoking and dismissing task modules

-Task modules can be invoked from tabs, bots or deep links and what appears in one can be either HTML or an Adaptive card, so there's a lot of flexibility in terms of how they are invoked and how to deal with the result of a user's interaction with one.
-The table below summarizes how it works:
+Task modules can be invoked from tabs, bots or deep links and what appears in one can be either HTML or an Adaptive card, so there's a lot of flexibility in terms of how they are invoked and how to deal with the result of a user's interaction.
+The table below summarizes how this works:

 | **Invoked via...** | **Task module is HTML/JavaScript** | **Task module is Adaptive card** |
 | --- | --- | --- |